Three Lawrence City Commission seats and five Lawrence school board seats were up for election.

 A man running for Lawrence school board was arrested on suspicion of driving under the influence Saturday, according to jail records.

 If local journalism like this matters to you, please support The Lawrence Times.

 Lawrence City Commission candidates

-In order of filing, these six candidates will advance to the Nov.
+In order of filing, these six candidates advanced to the Nov.
 7 general election:

 - Amber Sellers (incumbent)

 - Courtney Shipley (incumbent)

 All three incumbent city commissioners whose terms will expire filed for reelection.